gejames/ansible_tower_automation/README.md

 ## Why should I automate changes to Ansible Tower?

-As the complexity of any system grows, so does the need to document any changes to that system.
+As the complexity of any system grows, so does the need to document changes to that system.
 If you have been using the Ansible Automation Platform for a while now, you may have built up a large collection of playbooks and are using Ansible Tower to centrally orchestrate their deployment.
-You've probably configured a few workflows and built surveys to extend the reach of Tower beyond your IT organization.
+You've probably configured a few workflows and built surveys to extend the reach of Tower beyond your IT department.
+Most likely you have a robust version control process and are using a VCS,  such as git, to track changes to  your playbooks.
+For those new to the Ansiblle Automation Platform, Tower is the orchestration tool that provides a powerful web UI and API to control our Ansible playbooks.
+Think of it as a central point to administer all the assests that are needed to run our Ansible jobs.
+Login credentials, inventories, and project repositories, can all be configured and reused as needed.
+Tower also provides scheduling and role based access control.

-As your needs have grown, how are you keeping track of changes within Tower?
-Are you tired of writing the same survey everytime a new playbook requries it?
-Is an auditor going to understand why you used a non-standard credential?
-Or perhaps you are a consultant that deploys Tower for many clients and needs a way to confugre Tower quickly.
-Wouldn't it be great if we could use our existing knowledge of Ansible to automate, and in turn doucment, those changes and re-use assets we already have?
+As an organization's use of Tower grows, you can see how it will become increasingly important to track and document changes to those assests in Tower.
+Is an auditor going to understand why you used a non-standard credential for a job?
+Or perhaps you are a consultant that deploys Tower for many clients and need a way to confugre it quickly.
+Are you tired of writing the same survey everytime a new job template requries it?
+Wouldn't it be great if we could use our knowledge of Ansible and our existing version control process to automate, and in turn doucment, those changes?
+If we can write a playbook that configures those job templates, credentials, or inventories for us then we have a self-docmenting system to configure Tower.
+We can share our playbooks with collegues so they can quickly deploy the same job templates.
+If deploying Tower to the cloud, we have a way to add all our assets automatically and seamlessly.

 In this article, I will deomonstrate how we can leverage the open source tool tower-cli and write playbooks that will do just that.